camreed60/cant-stop-express/README.md

 Here is a link for a better explanation of the rules. https://www.ultraboardgames.com/cant-stop/express-game-rules.php

-To play in terminal, download dice.py and cantstopx.py and place them in afolder.
-CD to this folder then type python cantstopx.py
+To play in terminal, download dice.py and cantstopx.py and place them in a folder.
+In your terminal cd to this folder, then type python cantstopx.py
 - It should look like this: